DefangLabs/defang-docs/blog/2023-06-29-Announcing-the-Private-Beta-for-the-DOP.md

 ---
+slug: Announcement
 title: Announcing the Private Beta for the Defang Opinionated Platform: Radically Simplifying Cloud Application Development, Deployment, and Optimization
-description: Defang provides a radically simpler way to build, deploy, and optimize production-ready cloud apps.
-slug: Announcement
-tags: [#Cloud, #GenerativeAI, #NoDevOps]
-hide_table_of_contents: false
+tags: [Cloud, GenerativeAI, NoDevOps]
 ---

 **Announcing the Private Beta for the Defang Opinionated Platform: Radically Simplifying and Cloud Application Development, Deployment, and Optimization**